saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

 categories: Leadership and Management Skills
 ---

-As I mentioned in my [Leadership vs Management article](./management/skills/2018/10/20/leadership-vs-management.html), I am exploring leadership and management styles.
+As I mentioned in my [Leadership vs Management article](./leadership/and/management/skills/2018/10/20/leadership-vs-management.html), I am exploring leadership and management styles.
 I want to know what makes for inspiring and effective leadership.
 On the other hand, I want to know why some managers are so hard to work with, even though they might be great to go out with for a drink!

-This is part 2 of the essay and focuses on why we need organizations after all.
+This is part 2 of the essay and focuses on "why we need organizations" after all.
 In this article we'll take a look at:

 - What made our species survive
 - What made us develop groups, tribes, and organizations